cinnetcrash/Lymra-Ont/README.md

 cd Lymra-Ont
 ```

 ### Create conda environment.
-All the packages are listed in the environment.yaml file.
+All the packages are listed in the environment.yaml file

 ```
 conda env create -f environment.yaml